Preventing programs from automatically loading

 - If you were unable to locate the program within the Startup folder or if after rebooting the computer this does not remove the program from automatically starting up, continue to step 2.

 The Windows registry is another common location to locate programs loading up automatically.
 Unfortunately, however, the registry can be a dangerous location to start deleting items from.
 If you are unfamiliar with the registry and its potential dangers, see the registry help page.
 Once you have familiarized yourself with the registry, follow the steps below.

 - Click Start, Run, and type regedit and press enter.

 - Click HKEY_LOCAL_MACHINE

 Within the Run folder you should be able to locate the program.
 Once located, highlight the file and press delete.
 Once deleted, exit out of the registry and reboot the computer.

 Microsoft Windows 2000 and Windows XP can also automatically load a program through the Windows services.
-Follow the below steps to check the services currently setup on your computer.
-Note: User must have administrative rights to perform the below steps.
+Follow the steps below to check the services currently setup on your computer.
+Note: User must have administrative rights to perform the steps below.

 - Click Start, Settings, Control Panel.